dsteplight/mac-setup/README.md

 * [Linode]
 * [Pencil - Pencil is built for the purpose of providing a free and open-source GUI prototyping tool that people can easily install and use to create mockups in popular desktop platforms.] (http://pencil.evolus.vn/)
 * [Spotify - Music]
+* [Harmony - Music player with sleek interface & cloud compatibility.
+One music player to rule them all.
+A nice wrapper app that can tap into your Soundcloud, Whatsapp and other various music accounts.] (http://getharmony.xyz/)

 ## Security
 * [Roboform]